theorangepotato/programming-languages-2019/lecture-1.2.md

       / \              / \
      1   2            2   3

-  Thu full grammar for the calculator is in BNF
+  The full grammar for the calculator is in BNF

     Exp     ::=     Exp     "+"     Exp1  | Exp 1
     Exp     ::=     Exp     "-"     Exp1  | Exp 1